Azure-App-Service/DemoApp/docs/_posts/01-01-05-deploy-the-azure-components.md

    * Twilio Account SID & Auth Token & From Phone Number.

-     Use the values you got from you Twilio account.
+     They are optional.
+Use the values you got from your Twilio account.

    * Source Code Repository URL: